-- Check the expiration date on the package, then carefully open and remove female condom from package to prevent tearing. - The thick, inner ring with closed end is used for placing in the vagina and holds the condom in place.
-The thin, outer ring remains outside of body, covering the vaginal opening. - Find a comfortable position.
-While holding outside of condom at closed end, squeeze sides of inner ring together with your thumb and forefinger and insert into vagina.
+- Check the expiration date on the package, and then carefully open and remove the female condom from the package to prevent tearing. - · The thick, inner ring with the closed end is used for placing in the vagina and holds the condom in place.
+The thin, outer ring remains outside of the body, covering the vaginal opening. - Find a comfortable position.
+While holding the outside of the condom at the closed end, squeeze the sides of the inner ring together with your thumb and forefinger, and insert it into your vagina.
 It is similar to inserting a tampon. - If you're putting the condom in your anus, remove the inner ring.
-If you're putting the condom in your vagina, leave the ring in. - Using your finger, push inner ring as far up as it will go until it rests against cervix.
-The condom will expand naturally and you may not feel it. - Be sure condom is not twisted.
-The thin, outer ring should remain outside the vagina. - Guide partner's penis into opening of female condom.
-Stop intercourse if you feel penis slip between the condom and walls of vagina or if outer ring is pushed into the vagina. - To remove, gently twist outer ring and pull female condom out of vagina. - Throw away female condom in trash after using it one time.
+If you're putting the condom in your vagina, leave the ring in. - Using your finger, push the inner ring as far up as it will go until it rests against your cervix.
+The condom will expand naturally, and you may not feel it. - Be sure the condom is not twisted.
+The thin, outer ring should remain outside your vagina. - Guide your partner's penis into the opening of the female condom.
+Stop intercourse if you feel the penis slip between the condom and walls of your vagina or if the outer ring is pushed into your vagina. - To remove, gently twist the outer ring and pull the female condom out of your vagina. - Throw the female condom in the trash after using it one time.
 Do not reuse.